m1griffin/arrayfunc/docs/ArrayFunc.rst

 * Function options.
 Turning checking off will result in faster performance.
 * The data in the arrays and the parameters.
 * The size of the array.
+* The platform, including CPU type (e.g. x86 or ARM), operating system, and compiler.

 The speeds listed below should be used as rough guidelines only.
 More exact results will require application specific testing.
 The numbers shown are the execution time of each function relative to native Python.
 For example, a value of '50' means that the corresponding Arrayfunc operation ran 50 times faster than the closest native Python equivalent.
-Error checking was on in all tests.

 Both relative performance (the speed-up as compared to Python) and absolute performance (the actual execution speed of Python and ArrayFunc) will vary